John Shulli

 Supports aggressive expansion of fossil fuel production and reduction of energy regulations, prioritizing cheap, reliable energy and domestic energy dominance while backing advanced nuclear and fusion development as strategic assets.
 Advocates policies to ‘‘unleash’’ oil, natural gas, and coal and to slash energy regulations to lower costs.

-John Shulli is in the news because Delaware is being investigated by HHS over possible Weldon Amendment violations tied to abortion coverage requirements.
-Separately, Delaware lawmakers are considering bills to change the state’s primary election system, including opening primaries to unaffiliated voters and adjusting primary dates.
-The updates point to ongoing debates in Delaware over health policy and election rules.
+John Shulli is in the news because Delaware is being pulled into a federal HHS investigation over alleged Weldon Amendment violations tied to abortion coverage requirements.
+Separately, Delaware lawmakers are considering primary election reform bills that could change who can vote in primaries and how special elections are run.
+The updates point to broader policy and election changes in the state, but the summaries do not show Shulli taking a specific public action.

 LatestCycle 2026